krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='Common-Patterns-PrimarySecondaryWithFallback'/>
 ### Primary + Secondary with Fallback

-Some systems have dual-mode behavior - primary and secondary, or primary and failover.
+Some systems have dual-mode behavior &mdash; primary and secondary, or primary and failover.

-Sometimes the secondary or failover is considered a failure state and intended only for fallback and in those scenarios it would fit in the same pattern as "Cache via Network" shown above.
+Sometimes the secondary or failover is considered a failure state and it is intended only for fallback; in those scenarios it would fit in the same pattern as &ldquo;Cache via Network&rdquo; described above.

-However, if flipping to the secondary system is common, such as a normal part of rolling out new code (sometimes part of how stateful systems handle code pushes) then every time the secondary system is used the primary will be in a failure state, tripping circuit breakers and firing alerts.
+However, if flipping to the secondary system is common, such as a normal part of rolling out new code (sometimes this is part of how stateful systems handle code pushes) then every time the secondary system is used the primary will be in a failure state, tripping circuit breakers and firing alerts.

-This is not wanted if for no other reason than avoid the "cry wolf" fatigue that will cause the alerts to be ignored when a real issue is occurring.
+This is not the desired behavior, if for no other reason than to avoid the &ldquo;cry wolf&rdquo; fatigue that will cause alerts to be ignored when a real issue is occurring.

-Thus the strategy is instead to treat the switching between primary and secondary as normal, healthy patterns and put a facade in front of them.
+So in such a case the strategy is instead to treat the switching between primary and secondary as normal, healthy patterns and put a fa&ccedil;ade in front of them.

 [[images/primary-secondary-example-640.png]]

-The primary and secondary [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) implementations would both be thread-isolated since they are doing network traffic and business logic.
-They may each have very different performance characteristics (often the secondary system is a static cache) so another benefit of separate commands for each is they can be correctly tuned.
+The primary and secondary [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) implementations are thread-isolated since they are doing network traffic and business logic.
+They may each have very different performance characteristics (often the secondary system is a static cache) so another benefit of separate commands for each is that they can be individually tuned.

-These two commands are not exposed publicly but instead hidden behind another [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) that is semaphore-isolated which implements the conditional logic as to whether the primary or secondary command should be invoked.
-If both primary and secondary fail then the facade command would have a fallback.
+You do not expose these two commands publicly but you instead hide them behind another [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) that is semaphore-isolated and that implements the conditional logic as to whether to invoke the primary or secondary command.
+If both primary and secondary fail then control switches to the fallback of the fa&ccedil;ade command itself.

-The facade [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) can use semaphore-isolation since all of the work it is doing is going through 2 other [HystrixCommands](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) that are already thread-isolated.
-It is unnecessary to have yet another layer of threading as long as the [run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) method of the facade is not doing any other network calls, retry logic or other "error prone" things.
+The fa&ccedil;ade [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) can use semaphore-isolation since all of the work it is doing is going through two other [HystrixCommands](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) that are already thread-isolated.
+It is unnecessary to have yet another layer of threading as long as the [run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) method of the fa&ccedil;ade is not doing any other network calls, retry logic, or other &ldquo;error prone&rdquo; things.

 ```java
 public class CommandFacadeWithPrimarySecondary extends HystrixCommand<String> {